 I worked with the Episcopal Diocese of West Texas in San Antonio a few years ago.
 The Diocese has a beautiful campus in Alamo Heights.
-At the time, I was a new member of the Diocese living in Corpus Christi, shortly before moving to San Antonio during the last economic downturn.
+At the time, I was a member of the Diocese living in Corpus Christi, shortly before moving to San Antonio during the last economic downturn.

 I was involved in several activities for the Diocese.
 I fine-tuned a case for support for a retreat center expansion campaign, conducted advanced research to bolster a somewhat over-solicited existing donor base, and I was charged to help bring a prior major gift campaign to a conclusion before a new one could be launched.

 One of my tasks was to organize and implement a private dinner for leading donors to the aforementioned major gift campaign.
 The event, to be held at the San Antonio Country Club, would thank them for their support and introduce them to the concept of a new campaign.

-The staff of the Diocese was overloaded with existing work.
-I was asked to “go it alone” on the event.
-That was a bit of a tall order, but luckily, the San Antonio Country Club staff were very accommodating.
+The staff of the Diocese felt they were busy with existing work.
+I was asked to “go it alone” on the event’s design and management.
+That was a bit of a tall order for one person, but luckily, the San Antonio Country Club staff were very accommodating.
 We printed and mailed invitations (the old fashioned way), and I found a way to take all 500 RSVPs personally, by using the amazing telephone answering platform, Grasshopper.
-Key volunteers helped determine the menu and to decide upon the layout of the event.
-An agenda was developed, speaking assignments were made, and the necessary equipment was rented.
+Key volunteers helped determine the menu and helped with the physical layout.
+An agenda was developed, speaking assignments made, and the necessary equipment was rented.

 I began setting up the event mid-afternoon.
 It was quiet at the Club, with few interruptions.
 I had compiled the RSVP list and prepared name tags.
 I was relieved members of the Diocesan staff would be on hand that evening to check in each guest as they arrived.